Quadtree/LD54/plans/ideas.md

 # Graphics
 We are doing large pixel style.
 4x4 pixels on a 1080p screen, so 8x8 pixels on my 4K screen.

 # TODO
-- Final graphics for runes
 - Advancing from one level to the next
 - Restarting levels
 - Restarting levels on defeat
 - Title screen
+- Prevent AI from doubling up their spells
 - Sound
 - Music

+# Done
+- Final graphics for runes